LukeWood/theGratefulNet/README.md

 # Implementation Steps
 1. Implement a vanilla Recurrent Neural Network
 2. Allow storage of networks to prevent the need for re-loading
-3. Create a web server allowing people to try the network out themselves.
+3. Create a web page allowing people to see sample outputs of the network.
-4. Create Jupyter Notebook presentation
-5. Optimize Network (Possibly moving to a Long Term Short Memory model)
+4. Optimize Network (Possibly moving to a Long Term Short Memory model)

 # Results
 Coming soon!